 Gamble Rogers Memorial State Recreation Area

 How about an Atlantic sunrise?
-Consider beach camping at Gamble Rogers Memorial State Recreation Area, where you can enjoy surf fishing, swimming, sunbathing and endless beachcombing.
+Consider beach camping at Gamble Rogers Memorial State Recreation Area, where you can enjoy surf fishing, swimming, sunbathing, and also endless beachcombing.

 Palm Coast Hammock Beach Resort, photo courtesy, Visit Flagler

 For luxury accommodations try the Palm Coast Hammock Beach Resort overlooking the Atlantic Ocean.
-It provides full amenities including spacious waterfront rooms, on-site restaurants, pools, a water park, spa, fitness center and golf.
+It provides full amenities including spacious waterfront rooms, on-site restaurants, pools, a water park, spa, fitness center, and also golf.

 Palm Coast Hammock Beach Resort, photo courtesy Visit Flagler

-No matter what you choose to do in Flagler County, there is a little something for everyone who seeks a memorable experience to get away from it all.
+No matter what you choose to do in Palm Coast and the Flagler Beaches, there is a little something for everyone who seeks a memorable experience to get away from it all.